magyarkuti/linear-algebra/docs/README.md

 {% include head.html %}

-for the Fall semester of 2022-2023.
+for the Fall semester of 2023-2024.

 The [Course Syllabus](https://mega.nz/file/hlRhQAwL#rYVfznV_kxEDLRYHZeL8MsxsoV9bc1CR9Zb-J3-q1cI) contains more detailed information.
 The most important part is as follows:

 ### Important information
-* The Office Hours is in S 208/b at Monday 5pm.
+* The Office Hours is in S 208/b at Wednesday 13.40.
 Registration via e-mail is required not later than 7pm of the actual day before.
 * Attendance is compulsory in the classes.
 * The exact date of the Mini Quizzes are as follows:
 ```
-    Week 3: 26 September,
+    Week 3,
-    Week 6: 17 October,
+    Week 6,
-    Week 9: 14 November,
+    Week 10,
-    Week 12: 5 December.
+    Week 13-
 ```
 No reschedule or makeup of the mini quizzes.
 * The first Final Exam is scheduled to the first week of the examination period, and the other two final exams are organized to the first and second week of the new year.